radiken/Quantitative-Trading-for-Chinese-Market/README.md

 # A股量化交易工具

 ## Background
 To trade systematically and find outstanding strategies, a tool for writing, testing and applying strategies is needed, this tool is thereby appeared to help traders like me.
+Hope you find this helpful for developing profitable strategies like I do.

+Issues or pull requests are welcomed, would be helpful to point out bugs as well.

 ## Introduction
 This app allows strategies writing, strategies testing by looping back, if you find your strategy outstanding, you can get your advised operation according to your strategies in the next trade day.